PREVIOUS PAGE

 Claire's face softened, a little suprised.
 "Really?"

-He nodded, thinking about the memory.
+thinking about the memory.
 "Yeah...
 I didn't know who you were of course.
 Didn't know who I was.
 But the first time I saw you, I knew.
 That I always remembered.
 I still do...
 Outside your office, leaning you back in my arms..."
 Trevor exhaled softly, simply taking in how beautiful she looked in that light.
 "And I remember the moment..."

 Curious at his tenderness, Claire tilted her head, her voice soft.
 "What moment, Trevor?"